Forgotten Christmas Recipes That Will Wow Your Guests

 While it sounds complex, it’s surprisingly easy to make like a quirky old uncle who’s full of stories, it’s rich, bold, and unforgettable.

 Just make sure you bring us some.
 We won’t leave until we get some.
 Get into the spirit by preparing and tasting this spiced wonder!
-I have a Figgy Pudding recipe.
+Check out my Figgy pudding recipe.

 Yule Log Cake